-The German Embassy in Tokyo, the Institute for Global Environmental Strategies and Climate Transparency cordially invite you to the online event:
+The German Embassy in Tokyo, the Institute for Global Environmental Strategies and Climate Transparency hold an online event on 18 December 2020:

 “Beyond coal – Towards net-zero emissions: